BLuckoo/Amazon_Vine_Analysis/README.md

 ##
 ### Summary ###

-- There is approximately a 5% difference of 5-star reviews in Vine to non-Vine reviews (40.61% to 45.34%).
+- There is approximately a 5 point difference in 5-star reviews from Vine to non-Vine reviews (40.61% to 45.34%).
-- The number of Vine reviews is quite low, 1.07% of the total number of reviews.
-And out of the total number of 5-star ratings reviews, only 0.44% is accounted for by the Vine reviews.
+- The number of Vine reviews is quite low, making up 1.07% of the total number of reviews.
+- Of the total number of 5-star ratings reviews, only 0.44% is accounted for by the Vine reviews.
 - Within the total sample of reviews, the small proportion (1.07%) of 5-star reviews from the Vine members will not create a bias.
 - Amongst the Vine members, the 5-star ratings amount to 40.61% of the Vine ratings.
 This relatively high percentage could indicate some bias.